MatiasOrlando/TMDBfront/README.md

 # TMBD 🎥

-Movie-centered platform app that allows users to search, display and obtain information on various movies and tv shows.
-Furthermore, they can as well add and remove content from their favorites's list.
+Movie-centered platform app that enables users to search, display, and access comprehensive information about a wide range of movies and TV shows.
+Users have the ability to add and remove content from their favorites list.
+Furthermore, they can create a "Watch later" list to keep track of movies they plan to watch in the future.
+The app offers a seamless and user-friendly interface, allowing users to easily explore and interact with the content they love.

 Features: